NorfairKing/sparep/README.md

 To play sound files, you will need to have a `play` command in your path.
 You can get this from `sox`.

+To show image files, you will need to have a `feh` command in your path.